 But before you do anything you need to think about how long your money will last and if taking money out will affect any other income you get.

-We always recommend you speak to your adviser before making any changes to your investment/pension.
+We always recommend you speak to your adviser before making any changes to your pensions and investments.

 This depends mainly on how much money you take out and how your funds are performing.

 Taking money out might mean a change in the tax you pay.
-You should also know that tax rules can change.
+Tax rules can change and the impact of taxation (and any tax relief) depends on your circumstances.

 Taking money out of your pension pot sometimes triggers a limit on how much can be paid into it in the future.
 Find out more about the Money Purchase Annual Allowance